oi19/Blog/README.md

           - handles the api requests as well as handling the authentication process

-   - components folder()
+   - components folder
       - Form.js

    - context folder
-      -createDataContext.js (responsible for creating Context & blue print for using Context)
+      - CreateDataContext.js (responsible for creating Context & blue print for using Context)
       - BlogContext.js(handles the blogs data => posting and fetching requests

    - hooks